Getting started

 You must specify all of the settings for the connector, even for settings that are not changing.

-You can change any of the connector’s settings except for its name
+You can change any of the connector’s settings except for its name and type.

 Python SDK